elicia4/linux_notes/05-managing-ssh-keys.md

     ssh -i ~/.ssh/acme_id_ed25519 <username>@<IP>

--i <path> - path to the private key, not the public one.
+`-i <path>` - path to the private key, not the public one.
 Typing in your passphrase every time you want to log in is annoying.
 You can use the ssh-agent to cache the key in memory so that you only need to enter the passphrase just one time and then the key is unlocked for every single connection thereafter until you close the terminal window.

-On a server without a GUI, ssh-agent won't be enable by default.
-Look for the process of ssh-agent:
+On a server without a GUI, `ssh-agent` won't be enable by default.
+Look for the process of `ssh-agent`:

     ps aux | grep ssh-agent